geonetwork/doc/en/user-guide/quick-start/index.rst

-.. _locating-metadata:
+.. _quick_start:

-Metadata Discovery
+Quick start
-##################
+###########

 Find & get information
 ''''''''''''''''''''''

 GeoNetwork provides an easy to use web interface to search geospatial data across multiple catalogs.
 The search provides full-text search as well as faceted search on keywords, resource types, organizations, scale, ...
 Users can refine a search and view the records of interests.

 GeoSpatial datasets, but also services, maps and non geographic datasets can be registered in the catalog.